 Thursday: Admin, Marketing, and Sales Calls

 When it is Monday, you do not look at Client B's files.
-You do not think about Client B. You give 100% of your focus to Client A. This allows you to achieve a flow state and complete the work much faster.
+You do not think about Client B. You give 100% of your focus to Client A. This absolute dedication allows you to achieve a flow state and complete the work much faster than if you were constantly interrupted.
+By treating your time blocks as sacred, immovable appointments, you signal to your brain that it is time to focus on one specific domain.
+This method also drastically simplifies your to-do list, as you only need to worry about the tasks assigned to the current block.
+If a random thought about a different client pops up, write it down on a notepad and return your focus to the task at hand.

 Step 3: Asynchronous Communication

-If you give clients unrestricted access to your Slack or WhatsApp, your themed time blocks will be destroyed by constant interruptions.
+If you give clients unrestricted, immediate access to your attention via Slack, WhatsApp, or instant email replies, your themed time blocks will be destroyed by a constant barrage of interruptions.
+You must take control of your communication channels.

 You must train your clients to communicate asynchronously.
 Turn off Slack notifications while doing deep work.
 Check your email only twice a day (e.g., at 11:30 AM and 4:30 PM).
-If a client emails you at 10:00 AM while you are focused on another project, they will get a reply at 11:30 AM.
+If a client emails you at 10:00 AM while you are intensely focused on another project, they will get a reply at 11:30 AM.
 This is perfectly acceptable professional behavior.
+As noted by productivity experts at Forbes, setting communication boundaries actually increases respect from clients.
+When you do reply, be thorough and clear so that you minimize back-and-forth messaging.
+Establish these communication protocols during the onboarding phase so clients know exactly when and how to reach you.
+Over time, clients will appreciate the dedicated, high-quality work you produce because you aren't constantly distracted by their minor inquiries.

 Step 4: Padding Deadlines

-When a client asks how long a task will take, and you know it will take you exactly 3 days to execute, tell them it will take 5 days.
+When a client asks how long a task will take, and you know in your heart it will take exactly 3 days to execute under perfect conditions, tell them it will take 5 days.

-This 2-day buffer protects you when the inevitable happens: you get sick, your internet goes down, or another client's project unexpectedly catches fire.
-If everything goes perfectly, you deliver the work on day 4 and look like a hero.
-If things go wrong, you deliver on day 5 and still meet the deadline.
-Under-promise, over-deliver.
+This 2-day buffer protects you when the inevitable happens: you catch a cold, your internet goes down, software crashes, or another client's project unexpectedly catches fire and requires emergency attention.
+If everything goes perfectly according to plan, you deliver the work on day 4 and look like an absolute hero to your client.
+If things go wrong, you deliver on day 5 and still meet the promised deadline without breaking a sweat.
+Under-promise, over-deliver is the golden rule of freelance project management.
+Furthermore, padding deadlines gives you the psychological breathing room needed to produce your best creative work.
+When you are rushing to beat the clock, quality suffers, and mistakes happen.
+Take the pressure off by giving yourself the gift of time.